|

 Fluorescence Definition and Examples - Science Notes and Projects

-Fluorescence is a phenomenon where certain materials rapidly (around 10-8 seconds) emit light when they are exposed to specific types of electromagnetic radiation, typically ultraviolet (UV) light.
-Fluorescent materials are those that can exhibit this characteristic.
+Fluorescence is a phenomenon where certain materials rapidly (around 10 -8 seconds) emit light when they are exposed to specific types of electromagnetic radiation, typically ultraviolet (UV) light.

 Fluorescence | Emission, Excitation & Photochemistry | Britannica

-fluorescence, emission of electromagnetic radiation, usually visible light, caused by excitation of atoms in a material, which then reemit almost immediately (within about 10 −8 seconds).
-The initial excitation is usually caused by absorption of energy from incident radiation or particles, such as X-rays or electrons.
+Fluorescence, emission of electromagnetic radiation, usually visible light, caused by excitation of atoms in a material, which then reemit almost immediately (within about 10−8 seconds).

 The meaning of FLUORESCENCE is luminescence that is caused by the absorption of radiation at one wavelength followed by nearly immediate reradiation usually at a different wavelength and that ceases almost at once when the incident radiation stops; also : the radiation emitted.